AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

 Specifies a supported digital signature format:

-* PADES : This is the latest and improved signature format which is strict, concrete, and secure.
+* **PADES** : This is the latest and improved signature format which is strict, concrete, and secure.
 For details, see [ETSI TS 102 778-3](https://www.etsi.org/deliver/etsi_ts/102700_102799/10277803/01.02.01_60/ts_10277803v010201p.pdf)
-* PKCS#7 : This signature format is less stringent than PADES since it permits more PDF changes without invalidating the digital signature.
+* **PKCS7** : This signature format is less stringent than PADES since it permits more PDF changes without invalidating the digital signature.
 For details, see [ISO 32000-1](https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf)

 ### TSP Credential Information (*Required*)

 TSP parameters encapsulate the signer's [certificate credential](/overview/pdf-electronic-seal-api/prerequisites/#step-1-procure-certificate-credentials) as well as the associated authentication and authorization data.

 * **TSP Name**  (*Required*): Specifies the name of the Trust Service Provider used to generate the certificate.
-* **TSP Credential Id**  (*Required*): Specifies the digital ID stored with the TSP provider that should be used for sealing.
+* **TSP Credential ID**  (*Required*): Specifies the digital ID stored with the TSP provider that should be used for sealing.
 * **TSP Authorization Context**  (*Required*): Encapsulates the service authorization data required to communicate with the TSP and access CSC provider APIs.

   * **Access Token**  (*Required*): Specifies the service access token used to authorize access to the CSC provider hosted APIs.